-Recommended Prep: MATH M15 or MATH M15H; and CHEM M12 or CHEM
+Recommended Prep: MATH M15 or MATH M15H or CHEM M12 or CHEM M12H

-M12H

 Introduces nuclear medicine as a specialty within radiologic technology.
 Focuses on equipment and radiopharmaceutical agents used to perform routine procedures on the skeletal, cardiovascular, central nervous, digestive and endocrine/exocrine systems.
-(Formerly RADT M199A) Does NOT apply to Associate Degree.
+Admission to the Radiology Nuclear Medicine program is required.
+(Formerly RADT M199A.)
+Does NOT apply to Associate Degree.

-RADT M32 - 3 Units Principles of Nuclear Medicine I
+RADT 32 - 3 Units Principles of Nuclear Medicine I